Personal Capital Review: Is It Good for Socially Responsible Investing?

 What is Personal Capital?

 Personal Capital is a hybrid advisor that combines a robo-advisor with human professionals.
-The company actually likes to call itself a “digital wealth platform.”
-It is not a typical robo-advisor, so comparing it to low-cost robo-advisors that don’t provide the same level of services isn’t quite fair.
+The company actually calls itself a “digital wealth platform.”
 Founded in 2009, Personal Capital was acquired by a Canadian insurer, Empower, in the summer of 2020.
 In September 2021, the company had over $21 billion in assets under management.